MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-matchmaker-serverless.md

 In terms of Azure Cache for Redis capacity, see [how to scale Azure Cache for Redis](https://docs.microsoft.com/azure/azure-cache-for-redis/cache-how-to-scale) to learn how to scale appropriately the database storing the matchmaking information.

 Have a look at the [general guidelines documentation](./general-guidelines.md#azure-event-hub-partitions) to understand the Azure Event Hub peculiarities and the rule of thumb to model the partition count.

-## Additional resources and samples

-[Azure Event Hubs SDK for Unity](https://docs.microsoft.com/sandbox/gamedev/unity/azure-event-hubs-unity): This is a sandbox project.
-The content in this article is unsupported, and therefore may be out of date or not in a working state.

 ## Pricing